martinit18/nested_fit/README.md

 cmake ..
 make
 ```
+These command will build two different executables in the bin directory:
+- `nested_fitXXX` for likelihood function maximisation for data analysis,
+- `nested_fit_funcXXX` for functions maximisation not using data.

 > :warning: For Windows you can compile by replacing the second line of the above commands with `cmake -G"MinGW Makefiles" ..`, for simplicity.

 **CMake options**